heyharmon/undo-seo/implementation/MVP-Guide.md

 ## The Solution

-A simple keyword research tool that helps solopreneurs find keywords they can actually rank for\.
+A simple, $5/month keyword research tool that helps solopreneurs find keywords they can actually rank for\.
 No enterprise features, no complexity — just a clear path to identifying low\-competition keywords for market entry\.

-*Note: Pricing and billing will be added post\-MVP \(see backlog\)\.*

 ## Positioning Statement